BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I selected the patients of my interest and splitt them into two groups.

 **Thoughts**: There are so my functions in R that work almost in the same way!

+### Day 78: May 23, 2020

+**Today's Progress**: Today I figured out how the number of differentially expressed genes change by Media and Standard Deviation.

+**Thoughts**: Tomorrow I will have to study and create a more thorough plan of how to proceed.